 “We have continued to build relationships with top insurance carriers, including industry leaders like USAA, Liberty Mutual and Metromile, validating our vision for a seamless, software-enabled claims lifecycle.
 Our platform is reimagining the claims process and enables 90 percent of all claims to be processed virtually,” Snapsheet CEO Brad Weisberg also said in a 2017 statement after receiving $12 million in funding.
 “We’re dedicated to investing in technologies like machine learning that will continue to improve workflows for the insurance industry.
 The funding and partnership with Tola Capital, an investor with deep roots in the enterprise software industry, will be a key enabler for us on this journey.”

-Taylor also offered a more conservative but still dramatic Mitchell and CCC-based estimate that 25 percent of repairable vehicle appraisals would be virtual by 2020, up from 2011 in 2018, and the number would climb to 46 percent in 2021.
+Taylor also offered a more conservative but still dramatic Mitchell and CCC-based estimate that 25 percent of repairable vehicle appraisals would be virtual by 2020, up from 11 percent in 2018, and the number would climb to 46 percent in 2021.
 He said he viewed the IP-based hypothesis as more likely than Snapsheet’s.

 About 38 percent of carriers perform virtual estimates today, and almost 100 percent at the last conference he attended planned to do so, Taylor said.